Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |CBC with Differential||√

-|Hepatitis B Screening6||√||√|
+|Hepatitis B Screening6,7||√||√|

-1 See text for details of appropriate tests to send.
+1 See text for details on recommended laboratory tests to obtain.

-2 Readiness for ARV adherence is assessed prior to starting cART.
+2 Readiness for ARV adherence is assessed prior to starting ART.
 If abacavir is being considered as part of the regimen, send HLA-B*5701 testing prior to initiation of that ARV and choose an alternative ARV if HLA-B*5701 is positive (see Abacavir in Appendix A: Pediatric Antiretroviral Drug Information).
-Genotype resistance testing is recommended if not already performed (see Antiretroviral Drug-Resistance Testing).
-Send tests appropriate to the toxicities expected from each patient’s cART regimen and history (see text).
+Genotype resistance testing is recommended if not already performed (see Antiretroviral Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
+Send tests appropriate to the toxicities expected from each patient’s ART regimen and history (see text).

-3 If cART is initiated within 30 to 45 days of a pre-therapy lab result, repeat testing may not be necessary.
+3 If ART is initiated within 30 to 90 days of a pre-therapy lab result, repeat testing may not be necessary.

-4 CD4 cell count and percentage can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy and have CD4 cell value well above the threshold for opportunistic infection risk, sustained viral suppression, and stable clinical status for more than 2 to 3 years.
+4 CD4 cell count can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy and have CD4 cell value well above the threshold for opportunistic infection risk, sustained viral suppression, and stable clinical status for more than 2 to 3 years.

-Key to Acronyms: ARV = antiretroviral, cART = combination antiretroviral therapy, CBC = complete blood count, CD4 = CD4 T lymphocyte
+Key to Acronyms: ART = antiretroviral therapy, ARV = antiretroviral, CBC = complete blood count, CD4 = CD4 T lymphocyte